 Again, you can fine-tune each post snippet by choosing what content to show and in what order.
-Say you want to show the post’s title below the featured image.
+Imagine you want to show the post’s title below the featured image.
 You can achieve that with a simple drag and drop.

 2. Lightweight Base Theme

 Although Neve comes with a ton of options to customize each part of the site, it does not sacrifice performance.
-The frontend is pretty lightweight by keeping the size and number of requests to a bare minimum.
+The front end is pretty lightweight by keeping the size and number of requests to a bare minimum.

 See my performance tests below to see how the theme fared in speed tests.